sodioR/US-Policy-Impact-on-US-Repatriations/README.md

 $$
 <img width="1124" height="765" alt="image" src="https://github.com/user-attachments/assets/2c6aa02f-d431-4468-8b2b-76cd13fb8ba2" />
 **Ratio Definition:** <br>
 The efficiency ratio is calculated as Repatriations divided by Encounters.
-It measures how many repatriation outcomes occurred for each recorded encounter during a given year.
+It measures how many repatriation outcomes occurred for each recorded encounter during a given year. <br>
 **What It Represents:** <br>
 A higher ratio suggests repatriation outcomes were keeping pace with, or exceeding, encounter volume.
-A lower ratio suggests encounters were growing faster than repatriation outcomes, indicating greater system pressure or reduced conversion of encounters into repatriations.
+A lower ratio suggests encounters were growing faster than repatriation outcomes, indicating greater system pressure or reduced conversion of encounters into repatriations. <br>
 **Interpretation:** <br>
 The ratio declines substantially over the study period, falling from 1.34 in 2009 to 0.31 in 2024.
 Although temporary increases appear during the early Title 42 period, the long-run trend suggests that encounters ultimately expanded faster than repatriation outcomes.
 This indicates higher enforcement volume, but no sustained improvement in operational efficiency.